McConnell’s challenge: Shaping a trial amid Trump’s demands

 But once the GOP leader muscled through the confirmations of Trump’s Supreme Court nominees, Neil Gorsuch and Brett Kavanaugh, the relationship warmed.
 The two men talk regularly.

-The leader’s proximity to Trump helps him back home, where he is up for reelection in the Bluegrass State this year alongside Trump.
+McConnell’s proximity to Trump helps him back home, where he is up for reelection in the Bluegrass State this year alongside Trump.
 His likely Democratic opponent will be former Marine Corps officer Amy McGrath, who flew combat missions in Iraq and Afghanistan.

 As the House launched the impeachment inquiry, McConnell was able to convince Trump not to tweet against Senate Republicans who showed signs of straying and instead focus attention on the House.